Types

 Usage

-To fix this issue, we use click_extra.EnumChoice instead of click.Choice, and we override the __str__ method of our Enum:
+Let’s use click_extra.EnumChoice instead of click.Choice, and then override the __str__ method of our Enum:

 from enum import Enum